joinpursuit/8-0-technical-curriculum/03-react/lifecycle/readme.md

 ## useEffect gets called after every render

 By default, `useEffect()` gets called after every render.
-So if state changes elsewhere in the app, useEffect will get called again.
+So if state changes elsewhere in the app, `useEffect()` will get called again.
 Sometimes this is what you want to happen.
-Often, this will call useEffect too many times or even cause an infinite loop.
+Often, this will call `useEffect()` too many times or even cause an infinite loop.

-In the above example, no state changes, so no rerender happens, and therefore `useEffect()` is only called on page load.
+In the above example, no state changes inside of `useEffect()`, so it does not trigger rerender, and therefore `useEffect()` is only called on page load.

-Let's update the example so that data changes every time:
+Let's update the example so that `useEffect()` changes state:

 ```js
 useEffect(() => {